davimber/aialignmentideas/humanwrittenideas.md

 The core idea is to replace parts of a neural network with language.
 This could be activations from a single layer.
 Or even replace multiple layers at a time.
-In other words, the encoder should be able to take an earlier layers activations, compress it to tokens, and then rectonstruct activations from a later layer.
+In other words, the encoder should be able to take an earlier layers' activations, compress it to tokens, and then rectonstruct activations from a later layer.

 There are a few reasons why this idea is attractive.
 First, language is often more auditable than a large matrix of activations.
-If we can literally read out a models thoughts step by step, that would have huge implications for safety.
+If we can literally read out a model's thoughts step by step, that would have huge implications for safety.
 Second, language is a pretty solid compressor, and language models are good at writing and compressing language.
 So there is some hope that compressing thoughts, or even whole ciruits could be done with language.
 The original language model can do it pretty well, after all.